Steyr-Puch Pinzgauer: Worldwide markets

-The Pinzgauer is increasingly replacing the Land Rover Defender in the military utility vehicle role, despite its high cost of upwards of US$100,000 per unit.
-Pinzgauer (or Pinz as it is known to most British soldiers) is more common as a utility vehicle in Royal Artillery units due to its employment as a light gun tractor.
-A new armoured version called the "Vector" entered service in the British Army in early 2007, as part of an effort to provide safer patrol vehicles for troops in Afghanistan.
+The Pinzgauer (or Pinz as it is known to most British soldiers) is more common as a utility vehicle in Royal Artillery units due to its employment as a light gun tractor.

+A new lightly-armoured version called the "Vector" briefly entered service in the British Army in early 2007, as part of an effort to provide safer patrol vehicles for troops in Afghanistan.
 The 6×6 Vector PPV (Protected Patrol Vehicle) would, according to the manufacturer, "Build on the existing proven design, with enhancements that will include a combination of physical protection, as well as the use of sophisticated electronic counter measures to maximise survivability while on patrol".
 However, the Vector PPV was found to have unreliable suspension and wheel hubs as well as poor protection against improvised explosive devices.
 It quickly lost the confidence of field commanders and was withdrawn from service.

 The Pinzgauer is the basis for the Tactical Ground Station (TGS) element of the Raytheon Systems Limited Airborne Standoff Radar (ASTOR).
 The TGS comprises two workstation vehicles, a mission support vehicle, and a standard utility vehicle.

 Many Pinzgauers were sold to military forces (initially Austrian and Swiss) to be used as non-tactical utility vehicles.
 Typical military roles are as general-purpose utility truck, command vehicles, troop carrier, ambulance, and tow vehicle.
 Roles very similar to other civilian sourced vehicles like Land Rover in the UK, the Blazer CUCV in the US, and the Mercedes G in many European countries.

 Yugoslavia bought 3975 Pinzgauers from 1971 in all variants 4x4 and 6x6.

 The New Zealand Army has purchased 321 Pinzgauer vehicles in 8 variants to fulfill the Light Operational Vehicle (LOV) role.

 The Malaysian Army purchased 168 2 Ton 4×4 716 Gun Tractors and 164 2 Ton 6×6 718 Mortar Transporters to replace older Volvo C303 and C304 in their inventories.
 It is affectionately called "Piglet" due to its design.

 The US Army purchased 20 Turbo Diesel 718M during the early 1990s, imported for the Army’s Delta Force as a deep reconnaissance platform.
-They were used in the 1991 Gulf War as well as the 2003 Iraq war, and eventually phased out at 2010-2011.
+They were used in the 1991 Gulf War as well as the 2003 Iraq war, and eventually phased out at 2010–2011.

 The Pinzgauer was marketed to the civilian marketplace worldwide for use as campers, farm trucks, ambulances, fire-trucks, and rescue vehicles.
 Likewise, many ended up being used as tourist vans due to their large passenger capacity and stable, reliable platform.

 Pinzgauers have been used as tourist transports in Africa, Australia, South America, Hawaii, and other exotic locales.
 Some are still in use today.
+The Navajo Nation has a small fleet of these for tourist transport within Canyon de Chelly in Arizona, still in use in 2024.

 Pinzgauers were marketed to- and used extensively by energy companies for oil exploration purposes.
 A few Pinzgauers were used for off-road racing, including the famous Paris to Dakar Rally and the International Rainforest Challenge in Malaysia.